gholt/brimtext/README.md

 [API Documentation](http://godoc.org/github.com/gholt/brimtext)

-This is the latest developement area for the package.
+This is the latest development area for the package.
 For a stable version of the package, see http://github.com/gholt/brimtext-v1

 > Copyright 2014 Gregory Holt.
 All rights reserved.